Why are there so many parrots in Los Angeles?

 There have also been persistent rumors that the birds once lived at the Van Nuys Busch Gardens and escaped when the theme park shuttered its doors in the 1970s.

 “They can be actually quite destructive around the house as a pet,” Tiller said.
-“I think people get them as pets and then kind of maybe second guess that and that’s one of the way they get into the population.”
+“I think people get them as pets and then kind of maybe second guess that, and that’s one of the ways they get into the population.”

 Regardless of how they were introduced, the parrots seem to be thriving.

-Red-crowned parrots, which are among the largest of Amazon parrots roaming the skies of L.A., are actually doing better as a species in California than in their native homeland in Mexico, Tiller says.
+Red-crowned parrots, which are among the largest of Amazon parrots roaming the skies of L.A., are actually doing better as a species in California than in their native homeland in Mexico, Tiller said.

 Habitat loss and the pet trade are leading factors in the struggles facing the red-crowned parrots.
 But in L.A., they’re breeding — very successfully — with their communal roosts and breeding spots a popular stop for birdwatchers.
 Tiller himself lives just across the street from where some parrots have been known to roost during breeding season.